 If you are dealing with a couple, involve both of them if at all possible.
 Even if one of them is clearly the overachiever, they did not get there alone.
 It will not be lost on either one of them that you went out of your way to ask for advice from each of them.
 And besides, you never know for certain how any particular couple makes important decisions about giving.

-Here are some ways in which donors can have meaningful input, apart from the specific program or project you are asking them to support:
+Here are some opportunities where donors can have meaningful input, apart from the specific program or project you are asking them to support:

 - Evaluating and prioritizing campaign goals and objectives